code-vibe/alx-low_level_programming/0x01-variables_if_else_while/README.md

 * How to use comments
 * How to declare variables of types char, int, unsigned int
 * How to assign values to variables
+* How to print the values of variables of type char, int, unsigned int with printf
+* How to use the while loop

 ## Helpful Links